allenamusin/metadata-verifier/README.md

 Visit https://airzus.herokuapp.com and sign up with any email address and password.
 Download the 2 photos at https://github.com/allenamusin/metadata-verifier/raw/master/sample/DJI_0014.JPG and https://github.com/allenamusin/metadata-verifier/raw/master/sample/DJI_0036.JPG to your computer and then drag and drop them into the web app to discover their airspace classification for each photo.

+##Prerequisites

+Postgres must be installed beforehand.
+It can be installed with `brew install postgresql`.

 ## Instructions to setup the app for local development

 1. Install python modules and activate virtualenv: